 If you are unsure about whether you need surgery on your rotator cuff, you may want to read through our "Do I Need Surgery Page, here.

 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into your shoulder soft tissues.
-This added scar tissue will be problematic, requiring physical therapy and conservative treatment options post-surgery.
+This added scar tissue will be problematic, requiring visits to the physio clinic and conservative treatment options post-surgery.
 If not dealt with properly, your shoulder could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort for chronic conditions or severe rotator cuff injury.

 Rotator cuff surgery is generally not considered until all conservative treatment options have been exhausted.
 Or there is a complete tear in one or more of the muscles comprising of the rotator cuff.
 Unless it is a highly severe or complete tear, doctors, orthopedic specialists and physical therapists will advise that you try at least 6 or more months of conservative therapy with no sign of improvement before surgery will even be considered.